MrSalimoc/MrSaLib/README.md

-# MrSaLib
+# MrSaLib 1.0
-CC: Tweaked LUA API for computers.
+MrSaLib is a Computer Craft (CC:Tweaked) API adding a fast and simple way to create GUI on computers in Minecraft.

 ## Install
 You can install the lib with the following command inside Computer terminal.